SouthFACT/landsatfact-sql/functions.md

 Back to [Table of contents](README.md)
 <br><br>
 ### function [get_aoi_id_by_nodeid](functions/get_aoi_id_by_nodeid.sql)
-function gets the aoi_id of user area of interest (subscription or custom request) and returns it's aoi_id. needed for adding custom requests.  aoi_id is auto created and after insertion of new user_aoi (subscription or custom request) this functions provides a way to retrie the aoi_id based on node_id.
+function gets the aoi_id for the users area of interest (subscription or custom request).
+The aoi_id is auto created and after insertion of new user_aoi (subscription or custom request) this functions provides a way to retrieve the aoi_id based on node_id.

 ```sql
 get_aoi_id_by_nodeid(